 One of the oldest tricks in the book when it comes to theft behind the bar is the old “no sale” trick.
-The “no sale” feature is used to open the register without registering a sale, usually to make change.
+The “no sale” feature is used to open the register without registering a sale, usually to make a change.
 However, it is also one of the easiest ways that a bartender can steal from you.

 Unless you have someone watching the register’s screen all day, you can’t really be sure how many times a night the bartender is using the “no sale” feature.
 The bartender can charge a customer for a drink, press the “no sale” button – which means the sale isn’t being rung into the register – and then just stash away the money.

 Obviously, the best thing that you can do is disable the “no sale” button.
-In that case, you’re going to have to provide an alternative method for your bartenders to make change, just like in the case of locking up your tip jar and making it off limits for that purpose.
+In that case, you’re going to have to provide an alternative method for your bartenders to make a change, just like in the case of locking up your tip jar and making it off limits for that purpose.

 If you are restricting some aspects of the job, you are going to have to make the effort to make sure that it does not affect their work in any way and that they have no qualms with the restrictions.
 If you’re providing bartenders with a container or drawer where they have enough money at all times to make change, then they really have no legitimate reason to use the tip jar or “no sale” option to do so.

 Enforce “One Strike” Policy

 Don’t give second chances.
 If you catch someone stealing, that’s it – they’re fired.
 It’s important that you are setting an example for the rest of your employees and sending a very clear and loud message that stealing of any kind will not be tolerated.

 Stealing is a serious offense and technically, you could even press criminal charges against an employee who has been caught in the act.
 That might be a bit too much though.
 The best thing to do is to react swiftly and show them the door immediately.